 Countdown to Divorce: Plan Your Exit Strategy

-If you’re unhappy in your marriage and have decided it is time to make a change, here are the steps you should take before you file for divorce:
+If you’re unhappy in your marriage and have decided it is time to make a change, here are the steps you should take before you file:

 Go to your local post office and rent a P.O. box.

 You will need your own mailing address for important paperwork; a place that you know will be secure and kept private.

 Treat the divorce process as if it were your own business.
 Store the important documents you will need.

 Information that you post on Facebook, Twitter, MySpace, LinkedIn and blogs, as well as emails or texts sent to family or friends, are increasingly being used by attorneys as key evidence in contested divorce cases.

 Gather financial documents and take pictures of personal belongings.